-The 8th month of the year sees a holdover — from previous months — in the harvest of some kinds of produce, an increase in others and a drop off of many.
+The eighth month of the year sees a holdover — from previous months — in the harvest of some kinds of products, an increase in others and a drop in many.

-On the whole, though, the demand for reefers in the south-southeastern portions of our nation will hold steady as the crops of July are swapped for those of August.
+On the whole, though, the demand for reefers in the south-southeastern portions of our nation drops a bit as the crops of July are swapped for those of August on a lesser scale.

 Here are some examples of the fresh produce soaking up reefer capacity in southern states throughout August:

-All of these perishable goods, and goods like these, increase demand for reefer trailers in these regions during August as they did in months prior.
+All of these perishable goods, and goods like these, use reefer trailers in these regions during August.

 In turn, the steady stranglehold of reefer demand in these regions will continue to draw the attention of drivers nationwide.
 The heightened earning potential in these areas during the summer months is simply too good to pass up.

-As a result, you should expect to pay a bit more money for any outbound reefer freight you need to move away from these produce harvest hot-beds in August.
+As a result, you should expect to pay a bit more money for any reefer freight you need to move away from these produce harvest hotbeds in August.

 Conversely, finding a reefer to carry freight into these areas will be a bit easier than other months and — if you’re lucky — may cost a bit less.